-Information gaps from a lack of previous research or practice will be described indicating baseline data/information which is not available or existing data which cannot accurately represent environmental conditions in the study area over four seasons.
+Information gaps from a lack of previous research or practice will be described indicating baseline data/information which is not available or existing data which cannot accurately represent environmental conditions in the study area over four consecutive seasons through a complete year.
 If background data have been extrapolated or otherwise manipulated to depict environmental conditions in the study area, modeling methods and equations shall be described and shall include calculations of margins of error.